 Building trust through the customer journey helps to increase loyalty.

-The customer journey maps can help the business to understand if they are satisfying the needs of the customer throughout the journey.
+Customer journey maps can help the business understand whether it is satisfying customers' needs throughout the journey.

 Increases customer engagement

-Customer engagement is important for a company so that it can retain and improve customer relationships.
+Customer engagement is important for a company to retain and improve customer relationships.

-By putting the journey on a map, it helps to engage the customers at each stage of the journey.
+Putting the journey on a map helps engage customers at each stage.

-It also helps to show how much effort the customer will need to put in if they want to complete the journey successfully.
+It also helps show how much effort the customer will need to put in to complete the journey successfully.

-Even better, the customer journey maps can engage the customers by showing them where their attention is being drawn.
+Even better, customer journey maps can engage customers by showing them where their attention is drawn.

 Increases sales

-Customer journey maps can be used as a way to present the product, increasing sales.
+Customer journey maps can be used to present the product, thereby increasing sales.

-The customer journey maps can help businesses to reach more customers by letting them see the progress of the customers.
+Customer journey maps can help businesses reach more customers by showing customers' progress.

-Overall, such journey maps help to increase awareness and engagement in the business as a whole.
+Overall, such journey maps help increase awareness and engagement across the business.

-It increases market reach as journey maps are good for reaching out to more customers by using them to display the product on a single page.
+It increases market reach, as journey maps help reach more customers by displaying the product on a single page.

 The map itself is an interactive tool that helps customers understand their experience through each step of their buying journey.
-The map should not be regarded as a goal, or even an objective in itself, but rather as a vehicle to help customers to achieve their goals.
+The map should not be regarded as a goal or even an objective in itself, but rather as a vehicle to help customers achieve their goals.